j-hagedorn/journals_of/content/poems/2020-03-09-membrance-ezra.md

 a truer name.
 Until then, hold
 the space that stone will occupy.

-Others may gather there
+Others may gather round an openness.
+Let those unknown reaches of yourself

-let the space of that mystery yourself be a conduit to Love, that sheltering immensity
+lead into Love, that sheltering immensity
 scouring all but what is needed:

 the mind as empty of judgment